 - losing your property Title Deeds;

-- lost family trust Deed
+- losing your family trust Deed

-- For a few thousand dollars and an advertisement, we can replace your Title Deeds.
+For a few thousand dollars and an advertisement, we can replace your Title Deeds.

-Therefore, this is not an option: Re Bowmil Nominees Pty Ltd NSWSC 161.
-Also, Family Trusts have open classes of beneficiaries such as grandchildren.
+Therefore, this is not an option.
+See Re Bowmil Nominees Pty Ltd NSWSC 161.
+Also, Family Trusts have open classes of beneficiaries such as grandchildren and great-grandchildren.
 When you have another grandchild then you have an additional beneficiary.
-Therefore, a Deed of Confirmation or Resettlement is not possible.
+Therefore, a Family Trust Deed of Confirmation or Resettlement is not possible.

 What the Courts say about lost family trust deeds

 Neil loses his Family Trust deed in Sutton v NRS

 The facts of Sutton v NRS(J) Pty Ltd are: